niknabno/openbook/README.md

 # openBook
 openBook is a 3d printed laptop based on a eftpos-card sized SBC and 18650s.
-I should've been using git for this from the start ):

 I use this as my school, work, and hobby laptop however it is far from ideal for most people.
 It's thick, heavy and janky.
 I don't consider this a cyber_deck but it's no anyon_e either.

 It was made by me, niknabno.
 I made the models in openScad, as I found FreeCAD confusing.
 However I'm not a good programmer and the technical debt was insane.
 I made everything a literal and never got around to fixing it.
 PAIN.
 Utterly my fault, but nonetheless I'm looking at FOSS GUI CAD software now.

 Very little electronics knowledge was needed to design this, as it’s not component level.
 However I did still learn a lot.